 - Infant adoptions.
 These are generally private matters created through contracted arrangements made between biological parents and the adoptive parents.

 - Stepparent adoptions.
-These are the most common type of adoption where a new spouse adopts a child by marriage.
+These are the most common type of adoption in Texas where a new spouse adopts a child by marriage.